Effective Email Marketing in 7 Steps

 2. Encourage engagement from your audience

 Ask questions.
-Provide links within your email and ask for comments on the blog post hosted on your website.
+Link to your blog ask for comments on your on your website.
 Determine a consistent email or newsletter frequency.
-The frequency is up to you - weekly, bi-weekly, or monthly.
+I’d recommending emailing at least once a week.

-Include social sharing options within your email marketing.
-Add a footer with an opt-in to your newsletter or ability to download premium content.
-If you provide premium content your audience will look forward reading your emails.
+Include social sharing buttons within your emails.
+Add a footer with an opt-in to your newsletter or ability to download exclusive content.
+If you provide exclusive content to your email contacts, your audience will look forward reading your emails.

 4. Your audience is your friend.
 Personalize your emails and build trust

 Skip the generics.
-Write your emails and newsletter as if you are speaking to one person.
-That person is someone you respect.
+Write your emails as if you are speaking to one person, based on your ideal customer profile.
+Your email contacts are people you respect.
 Your audience is a friend and you want to help them.

 5. Spend time developing good subject lines; there are tools that can help